andrechristikan/ack-nestjs-boilerplate/README.md

 ## Description

 ACK is a [NestJs](nestjs-url) boilerplate 🚀.
-Best uses for build an API Project, and Microservice Project.
+Best uses for build an API Project or Microservice Project.
 Made with following [nodejs-best-practice](nodejs-bestpractice-url) as benchmark and NestJs Habit.

 ## Prerequisites